pytest-dev/pytest/doc/en/how-to/output.rst

     If you use this option, consider using the new `pytest-reportlog <https://github.com/pytest-dev/pytest-reportlog>`__ plugin instead.

-    See `the deprecation docs <https://docs.pytest.org/en/stable/deprecations.html#result-log-result-log>`__
-    for more information.
+    See :ref:`the deprecation docs <resultlog deprecated>` for more information.

 .. _`PyPy-test`: http://buildbot.pypy.org/summary